-Tell me where you’re going to find a 2,000-10,000 square-foot patch of Kentucky Bluegrass, neatly contained with sharp edges, kept at a length of 2-3 inches at all times, with no other vegetation allowed to penetrate the borders.
-No where!
+Tell me where you're going to find several thousand square feet of Kentucky Bluegrass, neatly contained with sharp edges, kept at a length of 2-3 inches at all times, with no other vegetation allowed to penetrate the borders.
+Short answer: No where!
 Not in the woods, not in the rain forest, not in the desert, not in the tropics, not even on the prairie.
-Oh sure, there are pastures, where animals graze on grass, but there’s nothing quite like a lawn anywhere outside urban, suburban and even rural residential areas.
-It’s entirely a man-made construct.
+Oh sure, there are pastures, where animals graze on grass, but there's nothing quite like a lawn anywhere outside our yards.
+It's entirely a man-made construct.

-But no matter how you slice it, it ain’t natural.
-Now don’t get me wrong, I enjoy having a lush green lawn as much as the next suburban dweller, but the standards we have set for our lawns have become nearly unsustainable.
+But no matter how you slice it, it ain't natural.
+Now don't get me wrong, I enjoy having a lush green lawn as much as the next All-American homeowner, but the standards we have set for our lawns have become nearly unsustainable.
 Anything less than a uniform blanket of perfectly green grass blades is seen as an ugly failure.

-And that’s why we’ve become so reliant on chemicals.
-If it’s not brilliantly green from April until November?
+And that's why we've become so reliant on chemicals.
+If it's not brilliantly green from April until November?
 Failure.
 If clover appears?
 Failure.
-If success isn’t instant?
+If success isn't instant?
 Failure.
-But those chemical fertilizers, as we’ve said before, are actually killing your yard’s plant life because those chemicals are killing the microorganisms and fungi and bugs in our soil.
+But those chemical fertilizers, are actually killing your yard's plant life because those chemicals are killing the microorganisms and fungi and bugs in your soil.
 Those critters are vital to a healthy ecosystem.
 Our planet thrived because of those critters long before chemical fertilizers arrived on the scene.

 Not putting those chemicals on your lawn this year would be the first step toward restoring life to your soil.

-But here’s the thing: Just stopping the chemicals won’t necessarily give you society’s version of a perfect lawn.
+But here's the thing: Just stopping the chemicals won't necessarily give you society's version of a perfect lawn.
 Why?
-Because lawns require a lot of nutrients, and they take a lot of abuse from foot traffic and pets and mother nature (winters, draughts, etc).
-Chemical fertilizers are one option to give your lawn the nutrients they need, but as I said, the chemicals actually do more damage than good.
+Because lawns require a lot of nutrients, and they take a lot of abuse from foot traffic and pets and mother nature (winters, droughts, etc).
+Those nasty chemical fertilizers are one option to give your lawn the nutrients it needs, but as I said, the chemicals actually do more damage than good.
 They weaken the roots, they compact the soil, they cause thatch, they cause your lawn to become chemically dependent, they pollute the environment and can make you and your pets sick.

-So what do we do to make our lawn look great, without adding chemicals to it?
-We apply Worm Tea as an organic microbial soil drench– Worm Tea can have a billion of those beneficial microorganisms and fungi living and breathing in one teaspoonful.
+So what do we do at Good Sweet Earth to make our lawn look great, without adding chemicals to it?
+We apply Worm Tea as an organic microbial soil drench-- Worm Tea has billions of those beneficial microorganisms and fungi living and breathing in one teaspoonful.
 Imagine what regularly applying Worm Tea to your yard could do for your soil!
 It could increase the amount of those wonderful microorganisms a thousandfold, or more, in just one season of regular applications!
-And when you add grass clippings or our Organic Fertilizer treatments, those microbes eat and process that organic matter.

 And why is that important?
-Because those microorganisms break down organic matter in and under your grass– clippings, leaves, worm castings, compost– and release nutrients into your soil for your lawn to soak up.
-Worm Tea is basically delivering billions of nutrient factories to your lawn.
+Because those microorganisms break down organic matter in lawn-- clippings, leaves, worm castings, compost-- and release nutrients into your soil for your lawn to soak up.
+Worm Tea is like delivering billions of nutrient factories straight to your lawn.